chmp/TomatoTimer/Readme.md

 # Tomato Timer

-HTML5 utility to follow the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
+This timer is a HTML5 utility to follow the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique), a productivity technique.
-The pomodor technique is a time-management tool, which tries to achive a flow state.
-It alternates between work and pause with fixed durations.
+It tries to facilitate getting into a flow state by dividing the work flow into intervals of work and pauses with fixed durations.

 This timer allows the user to be track the remaining time in each interval.
+The timer uses notifications to alert the user of the end of the current interval, clicking on the notification automatically starts the next interval.
+The timer automatically cycles between the intervals: work (25min), short break (5min), work, short break, work, short break, work, long break (15min).

+This web app is offline enabled.

 ## External libraries